TANGO-Project/energy-modeller-calibration-tool/README.md

 #### Sonar Cloud reports:
 The Sonar Cloud reports for this project are available at: https://sonarcloud.io/dashboard?id=eu.tango%3Aenergy-modeller-standalone-calibration-tool

-### Installation for running the service

-In this case, we are going to detail how to perform a calibration run.

-#### Configuring the service

-TODO

 ## Usage Guide

-TODO
+Its usage is as follows:

+java –jar energy-modeller-standalone-calibration-tool-0.0.1-SNAPSHOT.jar [hostname] [halt-on-calibrated] [benchmark-only] [no-benchmark] [use-watts-up-meter]

+[hostname]: This is an non-optional argument that states which host to emulate the Watt meter for.
+If no hostname is specified the tool will work for all calibrated hosts.

+[halt-on-calibrated]: The halt-on-calibrated flag will prevent calibration in cases where the data has already been gathered.

+[benchmark-only]: The benchmark-only flag skips the calibration run and performs a benchmark run only.

+[no-benchmark]: The no-benchmark flag skips the benchmarking.

+[use-watts-up-meter]: The use-watts-up-meter flag can be used so that Zabbix is not used for calibration but local measurements are performed instead.
+This requires a Watts Up Meter.

 ## Relation to other TANGO components

 The energy modeller calibrator works with the following components:

 * **Energy Modeller** - The calibrator provides the initial data needed to create models regarding power and energy consumption.
-* **Device Supervisor** - The SAM can directly interface with the device supervisor as a means of using it as both a datasource for monitoring the environment and for invoking adaptation.
+* **Device Supervisor** - The calibrator can directly interface with the device supervisor as a means of using it as a datasource for monitoring the environment.
-* **Monitoring Infrastructure** - The SAM can interface with the monitoring infrastructure as a means of using it as a datasource for monitoring the environment..
+* **Monitoring Infrastructure** - The calibrator can interface with the monitoring infrastructure as a means of using it as a datasource for monitoring the environment.